walbourn/walbourn.github.io/_posts/2021-01-29-where-is-the-directx-sdk-2021-edition.md

 For samples, see [GitHub](https://github.com/walbourn/directx-sdk-samples/tree/master/XInput).

 > Do not use XInput 1.1, 1.2, or 1.3.
-These rely on the legacy redistribution.
+These rely on the legacy redistribution, and there are known security issues with using these versions of the DLLs.

 ## XNAMath